elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-concentration-gradient-and-why-is-it-important-for-ion-movement-across-the-neuronal-membrane.md

 url: /learn/psychology/questions/what-is-the-concentration-gradient-and-why-is-it-important-for-ion-movement-across-the-neuronal-membrane
 score: -1.0
 related_article1:
-    id: 164818
+    id: 164817
+    title: >-
-    title: How do ion concentration differences contribute to the resting potential of a neuron?
+        What is the resting potential of a neuron and how is it measured?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-ion-concentration-differences-contribute-to-the-resting-potential-of-a-neuron
+    url: /learn/psychology/questions/what-is-the-resting-potential-of-a-neuron-and-how-is-it-measured
 related_article2:
-    id: 164824
+    id: 164832
-    title: What changes occur in the membrane potential during an action potential?
+    title: >-
+        How do synapses facilitate signal transmission between neurons?
     subject: Psychology
-    url: /learn/psychology/questions/what-changes-occur-in-the-membrane-potential-during-an-action-potential
+    url: /learn/psychology/questions/how-do-synapses-facilitate-signal-transmission-between-neurons
 related_article3:
-    id: 164817
+    id: 164820
+    title: >-
-    title: What is the resting potential of a neuron and how is it measured?
+        What is the threshold for an action potential and what are the refractory periods?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-resting-potential-of-a-neuron-and-how-is-it-measured
+    url: /learn/psychology/questions/what-is-the-threshold-for-an-action-potential-and-what-are-the-refractory-periods
 related_article4:
     id: 164818
+    title: >-
-    title: How do ion concentration differences contribute to the resting potential of a neuron?
+        How do ion concentration differences contribute to the resting potential of a neuron?
     subject: Psychology
     url: /learn/psychology/questions/how-do-ion-concentration-differences-contribute-to-the-resting-potential-of-a-neuron
 related_article5:
-    id: 164829
+    id: 164828
-    title: What types of ion channels are involved in action potentials and how do they regulate ion flow?
+    title: >-
+        What is the function of the nodes of Ranvier in neural communication?
     subject: Psychology
-    url: /learn/psychology/questions/what-types-of-ion-channels-are-involved-in-action-potentials-and-how-do-they-regulate-ion-flow
+    url: /learn/psychology/questions/what-is-the-function-of-the-nodes-of-ranvier-in-neural-communication
 ---

 &nbsp;